nuclio/nuclio/docs/reference/api/README.md

 #### Request

-Invoking an API gateway is done by calling endpoint that is given in the api geteway's `spec.host`  field.
+Invoking an API gateway is done by calling endpoint that is given in the api gateway's `spec.host`  field.

 * URL: `<Method> <api-gateway-endpoint>`
 * Headers: